RorisangMasilo/Module_09_RORMAS372_BCL2401_E02_Rorisang-Masilo_JSL09/README.md

 ## Development Objectives

-This challenge will test your ability to create a promise.
+This challenge will test your ability to create a promise rejection within the dashboard.

 ## Reflections

 ### Areas of Mastery

-**API Integration** - Learning how to integrate an API effiicently, all thanks to the instructor
+**API Integration** - Learning how to integrate an API effiicently, all thanks to the instructor.

 ### Challenges Encountered